Updated March 31, 2026

 - New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000 if a swim school uses vehicles for business purposes.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect facility rentals and renewal terms.
+- Most commercial leases in New Mexico require proof of general liability coverage, which can affect facility rentals and renewal terms.

 - The New Mexico Office of Superintendent of Insurance regulates coverage placement and market conduct, so quote comparisons should align with state-specific rules and policy forms.